Difference Between JEE Main And JEE Advanced – Check Here

 Both JEE Main and Advanced are inter-connected with each other, but their difference cannot be ignored.
 It is very important for the students to know the difference between these examinations.
 JEE Main is managed by the NTA where JEE Advanced is regulated by the IITs on a rotation basis.
 JEE Main is also the eligibility test which allows the students to appear for the JEE Advanced exam.
 Here, we are providing complete information about Difference between JEE Mains And JEE Advanced.

 JEE Main is conducted for providing admission into BE or B.Tech courses in various NITs & other Institutions all over the country.
 JEE Advanced is the criteria to get admission in the well-known Indian Institutes of Technology (IITs).

 However, only top two Lakh scorers who qualify the JEE Main are eligible to appear for JEE Advanced.
-Candidates should pass 12th class exam in 2019 or 2020.

 Number of Attempts: